12 min read

 The tool may be an option for medium-sized and larger-scale publishers looking to expand their revenue channels outside of display and video advertising.

-WYSIWYG editor, code editor, split URL testing, etc.
+What you can test: WYSIWYG editor, code editor, split URL testing, etc.

 Readouts: Dashboard and PDF SUPPORTED.

-Build for: Omnichannel experiments, segmenting users, and medium-sized businesses in the e-commerce, B2C, and product segments.
+Built for: Omnichannel experiments, segmenting users, and medium-sized businesses in the e-commerce, B2C, and product segments.

 Integrations: Different integration in web and product analytics, digital marketing, etc. Google Ad Manager integration is not available.

 Adobe Target is a part of Adobe Experience Cloud that allows for website personalization and A/B and multivariate testing.
 Similar to the rest of the tools on this list, it provides a good visual editor where you can swap certain elements on the page, change the text on buttons or other elements, or use the more complex tools like code editor.
 It can also be combined with one of the powerful alternatives to Google Analytics - Adobe Analytics.
+Let's take a look at how Adobe Target integrates with Adobe Experience Cloud and Google Ad Manager.

-Unlike the rest of the tools, except for Yield Manager, it also comes with a Google Ad Manager integration, which makes it more powerful when it comes to addressing optimizations that may impact website monetization.
+Unlike the rest of the tools, except for Yield Manager, Adobe Target also comes with a Google Ad Manager integration, which makes it more powerful when it comes to addressing optimizations that may impact website monetization.
 But it makes a lot more sense to use it along the whole suite, which is not so useful for publishers.

-WYSIWYG, machine learning optimizations, multivariate tests, etc.
+What you can test: WYSIWYG, machine learning optimizations, multivariate tests, etc.

 Readouts: In-product, CSV files, integration with Adobe Analytics